 I added some sea glass from my collection to each jar.
 I have collected the glass for years and I love hunting for glass on the beach.

 Is this not the perfect location for dinner?
-We even had some surfers entertaining us.
+We even had some surfers entertaining us as we waited for the beach sunset.

 As the sun started to set, we sat down for dinner.

-Obviously this dinner set up would be perfect for your backyard too.
+Obviously, this dinner with the solar lanterns would be perfect for your backyard too.

-Of course, shortly after we sat down I made everyone get up so I could take this next. photo!
+Of course, shortly after we sat down I made everyone get up so I could take this next photo of my hanging solar lanterns and beach sunset!

 Pin the image below to your Entertaining or Outdoor Party boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!